AkaneBot-Projects/.github/profile/README.md

 # 🤖 AkaneBot Projects

 Welcome to the official GitHub repository of AkaneBot Projects!
-We're dedicated to developing innovative Discord bot solutions and tools to enhance community engagement and management.
+We're dedicated to developing innovative WhatsApp Discord Telegram bot solutions and tools to enhance community engagement and management.

 ## 🌟 About Us